“I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.

 7. Social Psychology Experiments: Social Identity Theory

-People’s behaviour in groups is fascinating and frequently disturbing.
-As soon as humans are bunched together in groups we start to do odd things: copy other members of our group, favour members of own group over others, look for a leader to worship and fight other groups.
+It explains why as soon as humans are bunched together in groups we start to do odd things: copy other members of our group, favour members of own group over others, look for a leader to worship and fight other groups.

-In social psychology the ‘bystander effect’ is the surprising finding that the mere presence of other people inhibits our own helping behaviours in an emergency.
+The bystander effect in social psychology is the surprising finding that the mere presence of other people inhibits our own helping behaviours in an emergency.